rust-lang/rust/src/doc/rustc-dev-guide/src/building/quickstart.md

 After doing a change, you can run the compiler test suite with `./x test`.

 `./x test` runs the full test suite, which is slow and rarely what you want.
-Usually, `./x test tests/ui` is what you want after a comiler change, testing all [UI tests](../tests/ui.md) that invoke the compiler on a specific test file and check the output.
+Usually, `./x test tests/ui` is what you want after a compiler change, testing all [UI tests](../tests/ui.md) that invoke the compiler on a specific test file and check the output.

 ```sh